Published on Friday, 3 April 2026 at 11:30:00 AM

 Other conditions include:

-- Public access must be maintained on non match days (including designated openings or gates), and fencing must be limited to non trafficable areas outside match day operations.
+- Public access must be maintained on non-match days (including designated openings or gates), and fencing must be limited to non-trafficable areas outside match day operations.

 - Temporary fencing must be removed at the end of each approved block period.